th2-net/remotehand/Readme.txt

 NOTES
 *****
 All actions that wait for some element will check the page contents till given element appears or till given number of seconds passes, throwing ScriptExecuteException if no element had appeared in time.
-The exception can be supressed and further action execution can be skipped if NotFoundFail action parameter is not true (y, yes, t, 1, +)
+The exception can be suppressed and further action execution can be skipped if NotFoundFail action parameter is not true (y, yes, t, 1, +)
 In case of FindElement, no exception is thrown because the action handles this case.

 All actions support optional parameter #execute.
 If this parameter is set to false (n, no, f, 0, -), action will not be executed.